 Optimised freeform design (some bespoke features)

-£110 to £300
+Expect to pay: £110 to £300

 - They use clever designs and manufacturing methods to maximise the width of the reading and intermediate areas, while being comfortable to use.

-But there is still a variety of designs and quality (so they overlap in price with bespoke varifocals), and choice often comes down to personal preference.
+There is still a variety of designs and quality (so they overlap in price with bespoke varifocals), and choice often comes down to personal preference.

 Examples: Boots Gold, Specsavers Elite, Vision Express Performance

-Bespoke (latest generation) varifocals
+Bespoke varifocals (latest generation)

-£160 to £500
+Expect to pay: £160 to £500

 Consider them if you have: more than 1.50DC of astigmatism, a particularly large or small distance between pupils (greater than 70mm or less than 55mm), frames very close or far from your eye (for example, if you have a prominent nose).